The epic that began with the Hugo and Nebula Award-winning classic DUNE continues ...

 The epic that began with the HUGO and NEBULA Award-winning classic DUNE -- now a major motion picture from the director of Blade Runner 2049 and Arrival -- continues ...

-More than 3000 years have passed since the first events recorded in Dune.
+More than three thousand years have passed since the first events recorded in DUNE.
 Only one link survives with those tumultuous times: the grotesque figure of Leto Atreides, son of the prophet Paul Muad'Dib, and now the virtually immortal God Emperor of Dune.